esanchezm/stakefish-test/README.md

 I wrote some basic tests, just to have something for the pipelines.

-> :warning: I don't plan on writing a extensive test suite.
+> :warning: I don't plan on writing a extensive testsuite.
 Please, consider this is an exercise and I just want to have something, not everything covered.

 I started with a basic test for `/health` endpoint and I got a deprecation warning of a feature I used, so that's actually quite good because now my code is more modern :tada:

 I created some tests also for the `/tools/validate` endpoint, which is pretty simple.

 At this point I'm thinking if I should add integration tests using a database.
 I think I should, but honestly this is getting bigger and bigger and taking a lot of time.
 I'm sorry about this.

+### CI/CD using github actions

+I created a simple `test-and-build.yaml` application to run the testsuite and to build the docker image.
+It's a 2 jobs workflow since I wanted to have everything in the same file.
+Again, for development simplicity and also to avoid building and publishing Docker images which tests are failing.

+The docker image is published in the github artifact registry and signed usign cosign for verification.

+I found on the first runs that I was missing some environment variables and also that it would affect me to create a development environment, so I decided to create a `.env-development` file with dummy credentials and also use them in the docker compose file.